thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 [-> Top](#the-set-of-code-snippets)
-### Contractors, features and tasks
+## Contractors, features and tasks

 > **Definition**
 >
 > A ***prime contractor*** is a natural or legal person which is asking a natural or legal person to program a given set of features.
 >
-> An ***intermediate contractor*** is a natural or legal person which is working under the orders of a prime contractor or another intermediate contractor in the aim to develop a code snippet, a feature or a set of features wanted by the prime contractor.
+> A ***contractor*** is a natural or legal person which is working under the orders of a prime contractor or another intermediate contractor in the aim to develop a code snippet, a feature or a set of features wanted by the prime contractor.

 **Examples**